 In the nineteenth century, industrialization brought infrastructure-the railroad, streets, gas and sewer lines, piers-to Harlem, along with an influx of poorer residents, mostly people of color and immigrants looking for work.
 Closely packed row houses replaced the once sprawling estates of the rich, and urban development in Harlem exploded in the years after the Civil War.

-As development in other parts of New York City squeezed out black residents, they migrated north to Harlem, where housing costs had fallen sharply due to the construction glut.
-Large black churches relocated uptown as well.
-The Great Migration of African Americans from the South seeking a better life in the North followed in the early twentieth century, solidifying Harlem's status as an African American hub.
+As development in other parts of New York City squeezed out Black residents, they migrated north to Harlem, where housing costs had fallen sharply due to the construction glut.
+Large Black churches relocated uptown as well.